software-mansion/live-compositor/docs/pages/guides/simple-scene.md

     }
     ```

     After receiving the response you can establish the connection and start listening for the stream.
-Checkout [how to receive output streams](./receive-output.md) to learn more.
+Check out [how to receive output streams](./receive-output.md) to learn more.

     In this example we are using RTP over TCP, if you prefer to use UDP you need start listening on the specified port before sending register request to make sure you are not losing
     first frames.